Bruc3U/Iowa_liquor_sale_analysis/README.md

 ![image](https://github.com/Bruc3U/Iowa_liquor_sale_analysis/assets/142362478/878464bb-482b-4306-9e28-dcb00d7c5b5c)

-To increase our processing power, we will separate each year into its own CSV file.<br>
+To increase our processing power, we will separate each year into its own CSV file using Power Query.<br>
 This will allow us to have a better computing performance in Power BI.

 # III/ Analysis:
 ### 1/Exploratory Data Analysis

 The dataset records all of the transactions made between the year 2019 to 2022.<br>

 In Iowa, COVID restrictions were put in place from June 2020 to September 2021.<br>
 Restaurants, bars, and businesses had to close due to increasing cases.<br>
 We will take a look at data before and after those events to draw our conclusions.<br>

 Our analysis will take a look at several features.<br>
-The first step, segmentation, will help us draw a consistent consumer behavior.<br>
+The amount of bottles sold per transaction will be used to construct our analysis.<br>
+This will allow us to track the frequency of purchases, and the popularity of certain products.<br>
+We will later, add the number of liters sold and, the total in dollars for each sale.

 ![image](https://github.com/Bruc3U/Iowa_liquor_sale_analysis/assets/142362478/d4493b38-d89e-44e5-8860-a36f73da725f)